 In line with the stated objective, the ATYSBR Technical Committee now maintains an official list of CBH ratings covering many of the trailable and sports boat classes of yacht sailed in Australia.
-However this list is not comprehensive and does not include the large majority of the OAK boats and modified boats or even include several of the classes of boat that are sailed at Goolwa.
-Further, the ATYSBR does not take into account the unique sailing conditions experienced in Goolwa.
-Outside the Lower Lakes, Goolwa Waters are not open waters, the waters are shallow, the channels are narrow and in these conditions it is almost always impracticable to set windward/leeward and/or Olympic style courses.
+However this list is not comprehensive and does not include the large majority of the One-of-a-Kind (OAK) and modified yachts or even include several of the classes of boat that are sailed at Goolwa.